JiayangShen/jquery-need/README.md

 ## Features:

-- Loading JS, CSS files into web brwoser dynamically, in demand, in parallel while preserving execution order.
+- Loading JS, CSS files into web browser dynamically, in demand, in parallel while preserving execution order.
 - Integrated with jQuery Deferred, making asynchronous operation callbacks invoking streamline and easier.
 - Dynamical noblocking JS loading, no cross domain problem.
 - JS can also be set to execute asynchronously.